dmpratt/mslearn-synapse/Instructions/Labs/16 -Build a Synpase Pipeline.md

 ## Introduction

 In this lab, we're going to load data into a dedicated SQL Pool using the built-in Synapse Analytics Pipeline located within Azure Synapse Analytics Explorer.
-This lab will start with a basic copy action and then built up from there
+This lab will consist of a basic copy, transform, and sink action within Azure Synapse Analytics.

 This lab will take approximately **45** minutes to complete.